-Successful Master of Science in Education (MSEd), MSEd–Reading Specialist (MSEd-RS), and MSEd – Inclusion Education (MSEd-IE) applicants are working education professionals with a passion for lifelong learning.
+Successful Master of Science in Education (MSEd), MSEd – Educational Leadership, MSEd – Special Education, and MSEd – Reading Specialist applicants are working education professionals with a passion for lifelong learning.
 These programs are designed for educators who want to make informed decisions about their practice through research.
 They also exhibit curiosity, a natural perseverance, and an inclination to take on new challenges.
 The ability to learn and adapt to new tools and technology is an asset in these programs.
 Students with the capacity to manage multiple competing priorities are most successful in our online learning environment.

-Upon acceptance, students may apply to transfer up to three 3-credit courses (maximum of nine credits) into the Master of Science in Education (MSEd) program.
-However, transfer credit cannot be accepted into the MSEd – Reading Specialist (MSEd-RS) or MSEd – Inclusion Education (MSEd-IE) programs or any other program leading to State of Maine certification.
+Upon acceptance, students may apply to transfer up to three 3-credit courses (maximum of nine credits) into the Master of Science in Education (MSEd) programs.
+However, transfer credit cannot be accepted into the MSEd – Special Education, Master of Science in Education – Educational Leadership, or MSEd – Reading Specialist programs.

 In order to be considered for transfer, courses must: